elb0/prepEtoID/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# prepPS
+# prepEtoID

-This package sole purpose is to provide a convenience function for taking peerScholar grades and preparing them for Quercus (U of T’s version of Canvas).
+This package sole purpose is to provide a convenience function for taking student information/grades linked to their emails (no UTORID or student ID) and preparing it for Quercus (U of T’s version of Canvas).

 ## Mise en place (i.e. what you want to have ready)

-  - The csv exported from peerScholar.
+  - The csv with student email and anything else needed to calculate or indicate the grade.
+It will need to have, or be renamed to have the columns `Email` and `Grade`.
+(Can have other columns, these will be dropped in the final csv with no issues.)
   - The csv exported from your Canvas gradebook.
 Must have the assessment you want to process as a column.
   - The class roster, exported from the UT Advanced Group tool.
-Could be any csv with the columns `Student Number` and `Email` to allow you to match as peerScholar uses email as the only uniique ID and the Canvas gradebook doesn’t include emails, so I use student ID.
+Could be any csv with the columns `Student Number` and `Email` to allow you to match students in the two databased.

 ## Installation